systemd-ask-password — Query the user for a system password

 Never ask for password on current TTY even if one is available.
 Always use agent system.

-When used in
+When used in conjunction with

-accept multiple passwords.
-This will
+--accept-cached accept multiple passwords.

-output one password per
+This will output one password per line.

-On success 0 is returned, a non-zero failure code otherwise.
+On success, 0 is returned, a non-zero failure code otherwise.